wotGPT/ccna-labs/README.md

 ## Notes

 - Each lab includes screenshots, configuration verification, and documented results.
-- Labs are designed to build progressively from basic networking concepts to more advanced routing and troubleshooting scenarios.
+- Labs are designed to build progressively from basic networking concepts to more advanced routing, switching, services, and troubleshooting scenarios.
 - All labs are created and documented using Cisco Packet Tracer and GitHub.